 The New Jersey Chapter, American Academy of Pediatrics (NJAAP) supports current immunization requirements for children to attend child care centers, preschool facilities and schools in New Jersey, both public and private, as established by the New Jersey Department of Health NJDOH.
-Furthermore, we support legislative efforts that strengthen these requirements by passing legislation that calls for the elimination of all non-medical exemptions from school-required vaccinations and also support medically indicated exemptions to specific immunizations as determined for each individual child.
+Furthermore, we support legislative efforts that strengthen these requirements by passing legislation that allow for only medical exemptions from school-required vaccinations and also support medically indicated exemptions to specific immunizations as determined for each individual child.

 Legislators: If you would find it helpful to speak with a New Jersey-based, board certified pediatrician regarding topics addressing vaccines for children, follow this LINK to schedule a call.

 A Message from Alan Weller, MD, MPH, FAAP, President, NJAAP

 CLICK LINKS BELOW TO VIEW UPDATED INFORMATION AND RESOURCES

 - AAP News – Coronavirus Disease Outbreak

 - CDC updates guidance on PPE for health care personnel; COVID-19 declared a pandemic